tjnieradka/Network-Troubleshooting-Foundations/README.md

 The following lab systems are used throughout this repository:

 - **Rocky Linux** (RHEL-compatible)
-  Used to represent a typical enterprise or cloud-hosted Linux system.
+ A RHEL-compatible Linux distribution representing a typical enterprise or cloud-hosted Linux server.
-  Tools demonstrated are applicable to most modern Linux distributions.
+Tools and concepts demonstrated are generally applicable to modern Linux distributions.

 - **Windows 11 Pro** (domain-joined, hybrid AD–Entra environment)
+A domain-joined workstation integrated with a hybrid Active Directory and Microsoft Entra ID environment.
-  Used to demonstrate Windows networking and PowerShell-based diagnostics in an enterprise client context.
+Examples demonstrate Windows networking diagnostics using PowerShell and built-in networking tools commonly available in enterprise environments.

-> Network diagnostics are intentionally performed across different system roles to reflect real-world environments where clients, servers, and services operate in different trust and identity contexts.

----
+Unless otherwise noted, all demonstrations are performed in isolated lab environments.

+## Troubleshooting Methodology

+The examples follow a layered troubleshooting approach based on the Open Systems Interconnection (OSI) model.

+Rather than memorizing commands, the objective is to develop a repeatable diagnostic process that progressively isolates failures and identifies their underlying causes.

+Typical troubleshooting activities include:

+- Verifying network connectivity
+- Testing DNS resolution
+- Validating routing
+- Confirming service availability
+- Inspecting listening ports
+- Capturing and analyzing network traffic
+- Interpreting diagnostic output
+- Documenting findings and resolution steps

-## OSI Model Overview (Brief)
+## OSI Model Overview

 The **OSI (Open Systems Interconnection) model** provides a conceptual framework for understanding how network communication occurs across layered components.
+Throughout this repository it serves as a practical troubleshooting guide for narrowing the scope of an issue.

 | Layer | Name | Example Focus |
 |-----|------|---------------|